France in the Eurovision Song Contest 2009

-France was represented at the Eurovision Song Contest 2009 with the song "Et s'il fallait le faire" written by Fred Blondin and Anse Lazio, and performed by Patricia Kaas.
-The French broadcaster France Télévisions in collaboration with the television channel France 3 internally selected the French entry for the 2009 contest in Moscow, Russia.
-Patricia Kaas was officially announced by France 3 as the French entrant on 28 January 2009 and later the song was presented to the public as the contest entry on 1 February 2009.
+France was represented at the Eurovision Song Contest 2009 with the song "Et s'il fallait le faire", written by Fred Blondin and Anse Lazio, and performed by Patricia Kaas.
+The French participating broadcaster, France Télévisions, internally selected its entry for the contest.
+Patricia Kaas was officially announced by France 3 as the French representative on 28 January 2009 and later the song was presented to the public on 1 February 2009.

 As a member of the "Big Four", France automatically qualified to compete in the final of the Eurovision Song Contest.
 Performing in position 3, France placed eighth out of the 25 participating countries with 107 points.